Mark Nottingham

 The Economist

 Finally, although allowing AI agents to be anything promises lots of opportunities, placing constraints upon them not only helps users and services build trust in them, it also helps people more easily conceptualise what they do.
 Simply put, users are confused when technology offers too many choices.
-It’s understandable that industry doesn’t want to constrain the options for agents at this early point in their development, but at some point that wide open nature is going to hurt more than help.
-The vast majority of people don’t understand what’s happening when they use computers, nor should they be expected to.
+It’s understandable that industry doesn’t want to constrain agents this early, but open-endedness has a cost: most people don’t understand what’s happening when they use computers — nor should they have to — and an unconstrained agent gives them nothing to lean on.

 What an AI User Agent Might Look Like